-Non-degree students are required to perform up to the same academic standards as degree candidates.
+Non-degree students are required to perform at the same academic standards as degree candidates.
 In particular, non-degree students whose records would make them eligible for separation as a degree candidate at Case Western Reserve University may not continue as transient students unless they successfully petition the Academic Standing Board, c/o the Office of Undergraduate Studies.

 A non-degree student who wishes to become a degree candidate must apply through the Office of Undergraduate Admission.
 Courses taken for credit as a non-degree student may be applied toward the degree upon acceptance as a degree candidate.